Coming soon

-The Northern VCTs – Northern Venture Trust (NVT), Northern 2 VCT (N2VCT) and Northern 3 VCT (N3VCT) – are among the longest-standing in the industry.
+The Northern VCTs – Northern Venture Trust (NVT), Northern 2 VCT (N2VCT) and Northern 3 VCT (N3VCT) – are among the longest-standing venture capital trusts.

-The VCTs have combined net assets of £343 million (June 2023) across a portfolio of 62 companies.
-81.2% of the portfolio is in growth capital investments made after 2015, and 18.8% is in legacy MBO investments.
+They have combined net assets of £379.4 million (March 2025) and a portfolio of around 65 companies, mostly growth capital investments with 10% in legacy and MBO investments.

 Important: The information on this website is for experienced investors.
 It is not a personal recommendation to invest.
 If you’re unsure, please seek advice.
 Investments are for the long term.
 They are high risk and illiquid and can fall as well as rise in value: you could lose all the money you invest.